Kadena Air Base – Okinawa Installation Overview

 When you arrive in Okinawa, you have to visit the Housing Management Office.
 The Air Force HMO manages Military Family Housing for all service members assigned to Okinawa.
 This visit is necessary to obtain housing, verify your eligibility for Temporary Lodging Allowance (TLA), and receive counseling and guidance before entering into any written lease or rental/sales contract for housing.
 All unaccompanied service members are provided dorm or billeting assignment by their respective branches of service.

-Kadena does have family housing units that range from multiplex, single family homes to tower apartment style quarters which the majority of have been recently renovated.
+Kadena does have family housing units that range from the multiplex, single family homes to tower apartment-style quarters which the majority of have been recently renovated.
 All housing on Okinawa is run by the Air Force.
 You can read all our housing reviews for Kadena Air Base on Okinawa Hai here.
-For more information or floor plans you can visit the Okinawa housing website at: http://www.housing.af.mil/okinawa/
+For more information or floor plans, you can visit the Okinawa housing website at http://www.housing.af.mil/okinawa/

 Kadena also has bachelor quarters for junior enlisted, Staff NCO, and Officer unaccompanied Airmen.

 Currently, you can only live off base if your designated housing areas are 98 percent filled or above.
 Generally, 4 bedroom housing fills up the fastest because only the multiplex (most are newly renovated) units contain quarters that large.
 The single family houses are the oldest quarters in use and fall under the Tier II category, which means they are on the chopping block for renovation or demolition.
 The housing occupancy numbers are updated weekly by the central housing office on Kadena.